hlfcoding/hlf-dom-extensions/README.md

 ### Grunt Tasks

-Use `grunt` to start developing.
+- Use `grunt` to start developing.
+- Use `grunt dist` to build.

-Use `grunt docs` to generate Groc documentation.
+- Use `grunt docs` to generate Groc documentation.
+- Use `grunt test` to test.

 ### Sample ST2 Project File